Viijay-Kr/react-ts-css/README.md

 <img height="24" src="images/version.png" />

 VS Code extension that enables CSS modules IntelliSense for your React projects written in TypeScript.

-Currently supports CSS, SCSS, Less modules with the following capabilities:
+Currently supports CSS, SCSS, Less modules with the following capabilities

+This extension also supports CSS language features which are not supported by built in vscode [code css langauge fetures](https://github.com/microsoft/vscode-css-languageservice).
+Check [CSS language features](#css-langauge-features) for more info

 > This extension is unique in terms of support for major types of [Casings](#casings) and different types of CSS class selectors
 >